godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-beta-1.md

 #### Android
 Thanks to the tireless efforts of Fredia Huya-Kouadio and Anish Mishra (our newest Android maintainer), the development experience on Android devices for Android devices has become significantly better.
 In [GH-93526](https://github.com/godotengine/godot/pull/93526) Fredia added support for exporting games from the Android editor.
 Previously developers had to leave their Android device when they exported their game.
 Fredia also added support for launching the Play window in PiP mode (in [GH-95700](https://github.com/godotengine/godot/pull/95700)) allowing developers to more easily take advantage of the tight integration between the editor and running game while developing on Android devices.

 To further improve the development experience on Android, Anish added support for the native file picker (in [GH-98350](https://github.com/godotengine/godot/pull/98350)) so now Android game and app developers can benefit from using the file picker that Android provides and Android users are accustomed to.
-Similarly, Fredia added the new AndroidRuntime plugin which exposes the Android Runtime, making it easier to access Android libraries and SDKs in games/apps.
-For example, for APIs bundled in the Android OS, no additional setup is required and they can be accessed directly using this new plugin.
+Similarly, Fredia added the new AndroidRuntime singleton which exposes the Android Runtime, making it easier to access Android libraries and SDKs in games/apps.
+For example, for APIs bundled in the Android OS, no additional setup is required and they can be accessed directly using this new singleton.
 For more details, see [GH-97500](https://github.com/godotengine/godot/pull/97500).

 ### Rendering and shaders
 Many monumental rendering changes were finished towards the end of the 4.3 dev cycle slightly too late to be included in 4.3.
 As a result, 4.4 contains a massive amount of exciting features, too many to include here, but here are a few.

-For Apple users, Stuart Carnie has been hard at work ensuring that you get the benefit of the best performance by incorporating the Metal rendering backend ([GH-88199](https://github.com/godotengine/godot/pull/88199), https://godotengine.org/article/dev-snapshot-godot-4-4-dev-1/) and the MetalFX upscaler (mentioned above).
+For Apple users, Stuart Carnie has been hard at work ensuring that you get the benefit of the best performance by incorporating the Metal rendering backend ([GH-88199](https://github.com/godotengine/godot/pull/88199), [Dev snapshot: Godot 4.4 dev 1](https://godotengine.org/article/dev-snapshot-godot-4-4-dev-1/)) and the MetalFX upscaler (mentioned above).

 DarioSamo spent several months last year perfecting the Ubershader system which was earlier designed by Juan Linietsky and Clay John in the early days of building Godot 4.
 The Ubershader allows the engine to compile a flexible, but slow version of shaders at load time which can be used as a fallback while the optimized shaders compile in the background.
 The technique allows users to ship games **without shader stutter** and without resorting to manually displaying every possible material and object combination behind a loading screen.